civican/legisinfo/42-1/bills/C-30/bill_text.md

 ### Section 32

-      **(1)** In any case where use has been made of the exclusive rights and privileges conferred by one or more patents for invention, **by one or more certificates of supplementary protection issued under the `Patent Act`**, by one or more trade-marks, by a copyright or by a registered integrated circuit topography, so as to
+      **(1)** In any case where use has been made of the exclusive rights and privileges conferred by one or more patents for invention, by one or more certificates of supplementary protection issued under the `Patent Act`, by one or more trade-marks, by a copyright or by a registered integrated circuit topography, so as to

   **(2)** The portion of subsection 32(2) of the Act before paragraph (a) is replaced by the following:

-    **(2)** The Federal Court, on an information exhibited by the Attorney General of Canada, may, for the purpose of preventing any use in the manner defined in subsection (1) of the exclusive rights and privileges conferred by any patents for invention, **certificates of supplementary protection issued under the `Patent Act`**, trade-marks, copyrights or registered integrated circuit topographies relating to or affecting the manufacture, use or sale of any article or commodity that may be a subject of trade or commerce, make one or more of the following orders:
+    **(2)** The Federal Court, on an information exhibited by the Attorney General of Canada, may, for the purpose of preventing any use in the manner defined in subsection (1) of the exclusive rights and privileges conferred by any patents for invention, certificates of supplementary protection issued under the `Patent Act`, trade-marks, copyrights or registered integrated circuit topographies relating to or affecting the manufacture, use or sale of any article or commodity that may be a subject of trade or commerce, make one or more of the following orders:

   **(3)** Paragraph 32(2)(c) of the Act is replaced by the following:

-    directing the grant of licences under any such patent, **certificate of supplementary protection**, copyright or registered integrated circuit topography to **the** persons and on **the** terms and conditions **that** the court may deem proper or, if the grant and other remedies under this section would appear insufficient to prevent that use, revoking the patent **or certificate of supplementary protection**;
+    directing the grant of licences under any such patent, certificate of supplementary protection, copyright or registered integrated circuit topography to the persons and on the terms and conditions that the court may deem proper or, if the grant and other remedies under this section would appear insufficient to prevent that use, revoking the patent or certificate of supplementary protection;

   **(4)** Subsection 32(3) of the Act is replaced by the following:

-    **(3)** No order shall be made under this section that is at variance with any treaty, convention, arrangement or engagement respecting patents, **certificates of supplementary protection**, trade-marks, copyrights or integrated circuit topographies to which Canada is a party.
+    **(3)** No order shall be made under this section that is at variance with any treaty, convention, arrangement or engagement respecting patents, certificates of supplementary protection, trade-marks, copyrights or integrated circuit topographies to which Canada is a party.

 ### Section 124

 Paragraph 76(3)(c) of the Act is replaced by the following:

-has the exclusive rights and privileges conferred by a patent, **certificate of supplementary protection issued under the `Patent Act`**, trade-mark, copyright, registered industrial design or registered integrated circuit topography.
+has the exclusive rights and privileges conferred by a patent, certificate of supplementary protection issued under the `Patent Act`, trade-mark, copyright, registered industrial design or registered integrated circuit topography.

 ### Section 125

 Paragraph 86(4)(b) of the Act is replaced by the following:

-a wider licensing of patents, **certificates of supplementary protection issued under the `Patent Act`** or registered integrated circuit topographies;
+a wider licensing of patents, certificates of supplementary protection issued under the `Patent Act` or registered integrated circuit topographies;

 ### `Defence Production Act`